Getting your Trinity Audio player ready...

 “Get her off me.”

-To get Nightshade in line, I would tug firmly on the leash.
+When I needed to get Nightshade in line, I tugged firmly on the leash.

 But anyone with a cell at that moment could’ve been filming.